 - Make recommendations regarding the integration of Indigenous knowledge into existing courses and programs across Queen’s University;

-- Recommend strategies, programs and services at Queen’s University that support the recruitment, admission, transition, retention, and graduation of Aboriginal students;
+- Recommend strategies, programs and services at Queen’s University that support the recruitment, admission, transition, retention, and graduation of Indigenous students;

-- Recommend strategies at Queen’s University that support the recruitment and retention of Aboriginal faculty and staff; and
+- Recommend strategies at Queen’s University that support the recruitment and retention of Indigenous faculty and staff; and

-- Recommend initiatives that could be undertaken to enhance the cultural climate at Queen’s University for Aboriginal students, staff, and faculty, including intercultural programming for non-Aboriginal students, staff and faculty.
+- Recommend initiatives that could be undertaken to enhance the cultural climate at Queen’s University for Indigenous students, staff, and faculty, including intercultural programming for non-Indigenous students, staff and faculty.